Wondering how to build a marketing funnel?

 Blogs

 Blogs are yet another great way to create brand awareness for your business.
-By creating valuable content, you can attract new readers to your website and give a boost to your SEO.
+By learning how to build a marketing funnel with valuable blog content, you can attract new readers to your website and improve your SEO.

 To use your blog as a marketing tool,

-• Ensure the blog post’s length is aligned with search engine optimization best practices.
-According to HubSpot’s research, the best performing blogs have between 2100 and 2400
+- Ensure the blog post’s length is aligned with search engine optimization best practices.
+According to HubSpot’s research, the best-performing blogs have between 1000 and 2500 words.

-By following these tips, you can use your blog as an effective marketing tool to build brand awareness and drive traffic to your website.
+By following these tips, you can use your blog as an effective marketing tool to create a marketing funnel that brings brand awareness and drives traffic to your website.

 Optimize Your Website

-Another useful strategy at this stage of the funnel is to optimize your website content for the right keywords to improve your organic search rankings.
+Another useful strategy for building a marketing funnel is to optimize your website content for the right keywords to improve your organic search rankings.

 Here are some tips for optimizing your website and landing pages for SEO: